akamai/cli-property-manager/docs/cli_command_help.md

        -p, --pipeline [pipelineName]  pipeline name
-       -n, --network <network>        Network, either 'production' or 'staging', can be abbreviated to 'p' or 's' -e, --emails <emails>          Comma separated list of email addresses.
+       -n, --network <network>        Network, either 'production' or 'staging', can be abbreviated to 'p' or 's' -e, --emails [emails]          Comma separated list of email addresses.
 Optional if default emails were previously set with set-default
+       -m, --message [message]        Promotion message passed to activation backend -w, --wait-for-activate        Return after promotion of an environment is active.
+       --force                        Force promotion if previous environment aren't promoted or even saved.
        -h, --help                     output usage information